davidjeddy/gradyent-practical/README.md

 Task Overview:

-1. Deploy an EKS cluster using Terraform - DONE
+1. Deploy an EKS cluster using Terraform

-2. Create and deploy a Helm chart for the Docker image `docker pull gradyent/tech-interview:latest`, with the following requirements - DONE
+2. Create and deploy a Helm chart for the Docker image `docker pull gradyent/tech-interview:latest`, with the following requirements

-- Configure a readiness probe for :8080/ (returns "OK") - DONE
+- Configure a readiness probe for :8080/ (returns "OK")

-- Configure a liveness probe for :8080/hello (returns "world") - DONE
+- Configure a liveness probe for :8080/hello (returns "world")

 Solution Requirements: The solution should address: